 The second core competency is critical thinking.
-Every graduate of EACC will demonstrate the ability to analyze information, interpret graphical and numerical data, demonstrate information fluency, and effectively solve problems.
+Every graduate of EACC will demonstrate the ability to analyze information, interpret graphical and numerical data, demonstrate information fluency, and solve problems.

 The third core competency is personal and global awareness.
 Every graduate of East Arkansas Community College will demonstrate the ability to effectively evaluate their personal knowledge and abilities, learn the appropriate social skills to be successful in their careers and in life, and be able to manage their personal health and wellness effectively.
-Every graduate will also have a greater appreciation for the arts and sciences, and will be given the tools to understand the importance of and to cultivate an appreciation for diversity and global issues.
+Every graduate will also have a greater appreciation their place in the United States and in an increasingly global society.